ajbraus/sequelize-it/docs/README.md

     });
   ```

 1. Database setup and connected!
 Now we just need to define models and migrations.
+Then use them to read and write to the database.

 # Models & Migrations